 Wawona is in southern Yosemite and halfway between Yosemite Valley and the park’s southern gate along Hwy 41.
 Open year-round, Wawona is home to the Yosemite History Center, Chilnualna Falls, and near the Mariposa Grove of Giant Sequoias, the largest sequoia grove in Yosemite.
 The hikes around Wawona and Mariposa Grove are accessible year-round, yet conditions should be good to enjoy these areas mid to later April.

 Please note that predicting weather in California during a warming trend is not easy.
 The predictions above are based on the current snowpack only.
 The weather between now and any specific summer trip date in Yosemite can significantly affect the conditions.
-For example: In the next few weeks in California, there is a high chance for multiple strong and warm atmospheric river events.
-These can potentially wipe out the snowpack rapidly while triggering an earlier waterfall season and increased potential for flooding.

 When is the best season to visit?
 It depends on what you’re coming to see.
 If seeing waterfalls in their most total capacities is your goal, then April-June are the months to go.
-Suppose you want to visit when more of Yosemite is open, including Tuolumne Meadows and Tioga Road, then anything after early July.
+Suppose you want to visit when more of Yosemite is open, including Tuolumne Meadows and Tioga Road, then anything aftermid July.
 The crowds are worst between July 4th and the first week of August.
 Late August through September, the masses calm, waterfalls trickle, mosquitos die, the temps cool, and the trails should all be accessible.
 This part of the season is our favorite to visit the backcountry.

 Other expectations and gear suggestions: Walking along the trails as they wind through meadows and up and over passes coming alive from the snow is an experience to be noticed.
 Be prepared for wet and muddy trails while walking along, besides, and over snow.
 Also be ready for stream/river crossings and the possibility of some bridges being damaged.
 (Best to always check the Trails and Wilderness Conditions prior to your adventure.)
 Yet, also be prepared for ephemeral streams, lush meadows, snow-covered summits, giant waterfalls, and fast-flowing rivers.
 Backcountry camping throughout the early season will be in dried-out areas among the snow, with snow within the vicinity, or sometimes even on snow.
 Expect warm days and cold nights, with mosquitoes being an ongoing issue until after the snow has fully melted.
 Essential gear will include waterproof shoes or boots, trekking poles, sandals with back straps (for river crossings), base layers, a warm hat, mittens, and extra socks.
 A mosquito head net is essential and an added sense of adventure for experiencing these magical conditions.
+Please Note: Our Equipment Lists are comprehensive of any/all conditions we might enconuter.
+We will also be supplying trekking poles on all trips and snowspikes and/or snowshoes when needed.

 Summer Camps